stefee/euanmarten/README.md

       }
     ]
     ```
-4. Commit these changes to the `master` branch and they will automatically show up on the live site. ✨
+4. Commit these changes to the `main` branch and they will automatically show up on the live site. ✨

 ## Quick Start for Developers